nathanborror/swift-mime-generated/README.md

 #### Cases

-- `noBoundary` - No boundary parameter found in the Content-Type header
 - `invalidFormat` - The MIME message format is invalid
 - `invalidEncoding` - The character encoding is invalid or unsupported